zinzloun/THM_WriteUP/RTM_Capstone/README.md

  	...7749a88126a66ac2:xxxxxxxxx

 ### Compromise servers
-From the wrk1 workstation I used the following powershell snippet to perform a host discovery using common windows ports:
+From the wrk1 workstation I used the following powershell snippet to perform a host discovery, using common windows ports:

 	1..200 | % { $a ="10.200.89.$_"; 80,443,3389 | % {$r=((new-object Net.Sockets.TcpClient).ConnectAsync("$a",$_).Wait(100));If ($r) {write-host "$a port $_ is open"}}}
 		10.200.89.11 port 80 is open